jezzsantos/saastack/docs/README.md

 Learn about the [Design Principles and Implementation details](design-principles/README.md) of the code template.

+# How-To Guides

+Read the [HowTo Guides](how-to-guides/README.md) to help you get started and perform the most common tasks in working with and customizing this codebase template to suit your product needs.

 # Tooling

 Supporting tooling used to help you be more productive with this template, and code examples.